doolcheenose/dotfiles/README.md

 stow --dotfiles [-n] -v tmux  # dry run with '-n'
 ```

-Currently, the `--dotfiles` option is used for most directories, with `neovim/` being the exception due to a
+~Currently, the `--dotfiles` option is used for most directories, with `neovim/` being the exception due to a
 [bug](https://github.com/aspiers/stow/issues/33) in `stow`.
 So to install the neovim config, run without the
-`--dotfiles` option.
+`--dotfiles` option.~ As of stow 2.4.0, this issue has been resolved, and neovim/fish `.config` directories have been
+renamed to `dot-config/`.
+All configs can be linked with `--dotfiles` (provided stow is up to date).